Asthma – Definition

 Patients with asthma have relatives with the same disease more often than others.
 This data indicates that there is a certain degree of the hereditary component.

-What is the Treatment of Asthma?
+What are the Treatments for Asthma?

 Chronic Treatment